-Congress passed the Solar Investment Tax Credit in 2005 as a part of the Energy Policy Act and officially enacted it in 2006.
-Since then, the solar industry in the U.S. has grown by more than 10,000%, according to the SEIA.
+Congress passed the Solar Investment Tax Credit (ITC) in 2005 as part of the Energy Policy Act and officially enacted it in 2006.
+Since then, the solar industry in the U.S. has grown 200 times in size, according to the SEIA.

-The Solar ITC was initially set to expire at the end of 2007, but Congress has voted to extend the tax credit several times since then.
-Most recently, Congress voted in December 2020 to extend the Solar ITC at 26% until 2024.
+The Solar ITC was initially set to expire at the end of 2007, but Congress has voted to extend it several times since then.
+In December 2020, Congress agreed to extend the credit at 26% until 2024.

-The Solar ITC can help to significantly reduce the total cost of a home solar system.
-The average cost of a solar panel system ranges between $15,000 and $25,000.
-With this price range in mind, here’s a breakdown of how much the 26% solar tax credit could help you save on a residential solar system.
+The federal solar tax credit can help to significantly reduce the total net cost of a home solar system.
+The average cost of a solar panel system in the U.S. is $31,558, according to the Lawrence Berkeley National Laboratory.
+With this price in mind, here’s a breakdown of how much the 30% solar tax credit could help you save on a residential solar system.

 |Cost of a Solar System||Solar Tax Credit||Cost After Tax Credit||Solar Tax Savings|

-If you purchase home solar panels, you are eligible for the federal solar tax credit.
-This covers several types of homes, including single-family homes, apartments, condos, and mobile homes.
+You are eligible for the federal solar tax credit if you purchase solar panels on your primary or secondary residence.
+This covers several types of homes, including single-family homes, condos, houseboats, and mobile homes.

 You are eligible for the solar tax credit if: